top of page

 And I've only burped once in an entire hour.
 And I don't feel like burping at all.
 And the dry cough is gone, I think maybe.
 And I haven't farted like a slumbering Kraken.

-And I glance in the mirror to see if I'm flushed like the doctor said I would be, but then decide, I don't really care.
+And I glance in the mirror to see if I'm flushed like the doctor said that I would be.
+But then decide, I don't really care.
 It's much better than the loud public explosion of air and gas coming from my digestive system.
 The sudden kind, and I can't excuse myself beforehand.
 It rushes across the dinner table, and my friends, used to the disruption, politely ignore the fast flow of air.
 I don't even say "excuse me" anymore and pretend it didn't come from me.

 And my bladder is communicating with my body better.
 It's calmer, as if it's been in therapy, a transformed Kraken.
 The amount of liquid leaving and moving through my body, including sweat, is in proportion to my intake.
 This does not bother my southern woman status.
 Many of us make frequent trips to the restroom and are proud of our leakage.
 It's a badge because of childbearing.